House, Senate redistricting maps to head to governor’s desk

 Unlike the House map, the Senate map received pushback from some lawmakers, who worry the new lines could impact voters in the upcoming election.
 The Senate redistricting proposal, called the Liberty map, splits up parts of Topeka, Wichita, Lawrence and Kansas City.

-In an interview last week, Senator Ethan Corson, a democrat from Fairway who sits on the Senate redistricting committee, said, while his district may not be a concern, he is worried about urban areas that could be included with more rural parts of the state.
+In an interview last week, Senator Ethan Corson, D-Fairway, who sits on the Senate redistricting committee, said, while his district may not be a concern, he is worried about urban areas that could be included with more rural parts of the state.

 “I think the populations in those urban and suburban areas have different interests and concerns than our rural neighbors, and all of those folks need to have representatives who are dedicated to their interest,” Corson said.